railwayapp/docs/src/pages/deploy/builds.md

 ## Nixpacks

-Nixpacks is an opensource, drop in replacement for the cloud native buildpacks
+Nixpacks is an opensource, drop in replacement for the cloud native buildpacks.
+They are GA to everyone.

-Once in Priority Boarding, you should be able to enable it inside of Service -> Settings -> Builder
+You can enable Nixpacks for your service within Service -> Settings -> Builder

 Issues?
 Report them on [GitHub](https://github.com/railwayapp/nixpacks/issues)